Secondary schools and colleges

 Our One Day Schools in Physics events are held on campus and involve a series of talks, repeated over two consecutive days, which illustrate various aspects of physics and astronomy research.
 The talks are given by world experts in theoretical physics, particle physics, nuclear physics, astronomy and other branches of physics, which vary from year to year.

 Students will hear about the latest curiosity-driven, fundamental research on the origin and nature of the Universe around them.
 In addition, they'll be able to see why physics is an important and relevant subject, and how it affects people's everyday lives in technological application.

-Held every spring, the event is intended for sixth formers studying AS or A2 in physics and complements the A-level curriculum.
+Held every summer, the event is intended for sixth formers studying AS or A2 in physics and complements the A-level curriculum.